4site-interactive-studios/sharethumb-wordpress/README.txt

 https://www.youtube.com/watch?v=rf6CSJB9-rQ

+== Screenshots ==

+1. Configure and style your share thumbs across all the pages on your site.

+2. Override the site-wide styles to configure your share thumbs for an individual post.

+3. Register to manage all your share thumbs, across all your sites, in one convenient dashboard.

 == Installation ==

 1. Upload the plugin folder to your /wp-content/plugins/ folder.

 1. Go to the **Plugins** page and activate the plugin.

 -- Simple Configuration --

 In order to use ShareThumb, you simply install the plugin, select your theme from a dropdown, and you're done!
 Your link preview images will appear whenever someone shares links to your site on a platform like Twitter or Slack that supports open graph images.
 It just takes five minutes to configure.
 You don’t need to register.
 There is no trial period.
 We won’t ask you for a credit card.
 And there is no limit to the number of share thumbs you can generate for your WordPress site.
 In fact there’s no limit to the number of sites you can use ShareThumb on.

 == Why 4Site ShareThumb is Unique ==